PowerDNS/pdns/pdns/dnsdistdist/docs/reference/tuning.rst

 .. function:: setTCPUseSinglePipe(val)

+  .. deprecated:: 1.6.0

   Whether the incoming TCP connections should be put into a single queue instead of using per-thread queues.
-Defaults to false
+Defaults to false.
+That option was useful before 1.4.0 when a single TCP connection could block a TCP worker thread, but should not be used in recent versions where the per-thread queues model avoids waking up all idle workers when a new connection arrives.

   :param bool val: